 Maybe this sounds counterintuitive, but it really is always in your favor to approve skill endorsements, even when you know they don’t apply very well to you.
 This is because doing so increases your visibility to others.

-Initially I made sure to reject endorsements for skills and technologies I wasn’t comfortable selling myself on in an interview.
+Initially, I made sure to reject endorsements for skills and technologies I wasn’t comfortable selling myself on in an interview.
 However, over time rejecting them became cumbersome as more and more people started using this feature on LinkedIn.
 When I stopped rejecting the endorsements I saw increases in both profile views and contact from recruiters.
 I’ve never made any false representations of my expertise to them, but while I don’t have all the skills I am endorsed for, I have most of them and I guarantee I know someone else who knows things I don’t.

 3. Skill Endorsements Distract From Your Career Direction Goals

-Best practice with LinkedIn, like with traditional resumes, is to provide the details necessary for each position to illustrate why you’re a good candidate for the the type of job you want.
+The best practice with LinkedIn, like with traditional resumes, is to provide the details necessary for each position to illustrate why you’re a good candidate for the type of job you want.
 If you’re looking for data entry jobs, you play up your words per minute and the word processors you’re familiar with.
 If you want a management position you’d play up opportunities to collaborate with others and leadership roles and opportunities you took on showing some aptitude for that kind of role.

-That kind of focus and control of direction starts to get diluted quickly when people you’ve encountered or worked with before start to endorse you for skills which don’t match that concentrated funnel.
+That kind of focus and control of direction starts to get diluted quickly when people you’ve encountered or worked with before start to endorse you for skills that don’t match that concentrated funnel.
 Sure, LinkedIn allows you to not approve skills, but then you dramatically reduce your visibility not just in your target focus, but across your entire professional network.
 This takes back to the point I made above where It’s Always In Your Favor to Approve Skill Endorsements.

 This sort of counter-intuitive dependency can make a great resume seem to lack direction and make it seem like you don’t know where you want to go.
 Mine is certainly guilty of this as of the time of this post.
-It’s something I’ve been meaning to correct, but these critical flaws in the LinkedIn’s Skill Endorsement feature provide plenty of link-bait for the profiles and I thrive on that visibility.
+It’s something I’ve been meaning to correct, but these critical flaws in LinkedIn’s Skill Endorsement feature provide plenty of clickbait for the profiles and I thrive on that visibility.